The disk precession in a Be star-magnetar binary and its application to the rotation measure of FRB 20201124A: Discussions and Conclusions

 Besides FRB 20201124A, notable RM variations have also been observed in several other FRB sources.

-Unlike FRB 20201124A, these FRB sources do not have enough data from observations, making the constraint on disk precession loose.
+Unlike FRB 20201124A, these FRB sources do not yet have sufficient observational data, making constraint on disk precession loose.
 We apply our model to three of these FRBs, i.e. FRB 20180301A, FRB 20190520B, and FRB 20191106C, and also offer a prediction for their missing part of RM observations.
+The $\Delta \rm{RM}$ data of FRB 20180301A, FRB 20190520B, and FRB 20191106C are obtained from \cite{Kumar_2023MNRAS.526.3652K}, \cite{Anna-Thomas_2023Sci...380..599A}, and \cite{Ng_2025ApJ...982..154N}, respectively.
 The fittings and predictions of these sources are shown in Figure \ref{fig:3}.

 For each source, we present a set of parameters to plot two RM curves: the curve without precession and the curve of $P_{\rm{prec}}=10\times P_{\rm{orb}}$ (the two curves only differ in $\omega$ and $\theta$, since $\omega$ and $\theta$ are set to 0 for the curve without precession).
 Table \ref{tab:2} lists the parameter sets used for each source.